ethereum-optimism/optimism/specs/glossary.md

   - This state was possibly modified by "state surgeries".
 For instance, the migration to Bedrock entailed changes on how native ETH balances were stored in the storage trie.
 - [Predeployed contracts][predeploy]

+The timestap of the L2 genesis block must be a multiple of the [block time][block-time] (i.e. a even number, since the block time is 2 seconds).

 When updating the rollup protocol to a new version, we may perform a *squash fork*, a process that entails the creation of a new L2 genesis block.
 This new L2 genesis block will have block number `X + 1`, where `X` is the block number of